Frequently Asked Questions About Snow in Providence

 The City is responsible for plowing public streets citywide and making them safe and drivable.
 The City of Providence needs the assistance of every resident and business owner to restore roads and sidewalks to normal passable conditions.

-When will the City begin sanding and plowing the streets?
+When will the City begin treating and plowing the streets?

-The City begins sanding streets 2-3 hours before a winter storm begins.
-Snow plowing usually begins immediately after the first snow begins falling.
+The City begins treating streets 2-3 hours before a winter storm begins.
+Snow plowing usually does not begin until after 2 inches of snow has accumulated.

 How does the City decide what streets are plowed first?